D. Lukas B. Brantner

 My current research interests lie in derived algebraic geometry, chromatic homotopy theory, and combinatorial topology.
 Previously, I have carried out some research in geometric group theory with Danny Calegari.
 I am also interested in abelian, non-abelian, and p-adic Hodge theory.

-I completed my PhD as a graduate student of Jacob Lurie at the Harvard, and was an undergraduate at the University of Cambridge (St. John's College).
+I completed my PhD as a graduate student of Jacob Lurie at Harvard, and was an undergraduate at the University of Cambridge (St. John's College).

 Here is my CV.
 If you would like to find out more about my current research, please send me a message here.